 failure to attend classes for any reason other than injury or

 withdrawal when the student receives credit for an

 suicide or intentional self-inflicted injury or sickness ∑

 are claims filed?

-Claim forms with full instructions are available at the University.
+Claim forms with full instructions are available at the College Business Office.
 Claims should be reported within 30 days from occurrence or as soon as is reasonably possible.
 You should arrange for the completion of the claim form.
-Benefit payment is made to the college to be credited to the student’s account.
-Benefits not required to settle your account with the college will be refunded to you through the college.
+Benefit payment is made to the College to be credited to the studentís account.
+Benefits not required to settle the student account will be refunded to you by the College.